-A Disney Villain TV Series Is Officially In The Works For Disney's New Streaming Service
+It's Time To Channel Your Inner Evil, Because A Disney Villain TV Series Is In The Works Screen reader support enabled.

 Currently, Netflix is king of the streaming world, but that may change by this time next year.
 This coming fall, Disney will launch its first SVOD (Subscriber Video On Demand) called Disney+.
 It's one of many single-production-house based standalone services to come in the next few years, including the already-launched CBS All-Access, a new WarnerMedia streaming service, and an NBCU streaming service.
 However, Disney has a broad umbrella of production houses to pull from, including Marvel, Lucasfilm, and its own Disney canon, from which it is making a Disney Villain TV series.